ADGEfficiency/dsr-rl/PITCHME.md

 Makes return for infinite horizon problems finite

-if our discount rate is $[0,1)$ then we can make the sum of an infinite series finite (known as a geometric series)
+If our discount rate is $[0,1)$ then we can make the sum of an infinite series finite (known as a geometric series)

 Can use discount = 1 for
 - games with tree-like structures (without cycles)